AmitSharmamad/slack-blockify/README.md

 ## Description

-`slack-blockify`, is a framework that abstracts the boiler plate code of nesting into the handler functions of Slack Interactive Actions, and provides di support to handle large number of actions, using reflection.
+`slack-blockify`, is a framework that abstracts the boiler plate code of nesting into the handler functions for Slack Interactive Actions, and provides di support to handle large number of actions, using reflection.

-## **Before Getting Started**

-Using action_id and block_id, while composing a block-kit message, is the primary thing that has to be done, to use this framework effectively.

-Splitting a message into blocks and and giving them meaningful block_id's, and action_id's, is an effective way of handling block kit interactive actions.

-**Advantages of using this framework**

-1. The boilerplate code for nesting into the handler functions (which is clumpsy) is abstracted.
-2. Clean Code
-3. Ease of Readability
+## **Why blockify?**

+Reaching the function that handles a block-kit interactive action, involves nested conditional checks, which becomes difficult to handle as the number of actions grow.
+Blockify abstracts all the boiler plate code of conditional checks, giving a clean approach, using DI (Dependency Injection), to better organise the Action Handlers.

 # Usage